 Blink is a project of Administrative Computing and Telecommunications (ACT) but is maintained by subject-matter experts from departments throughout campus.
-The Campus Web Office coordinates training and updates and maintains the Blink home page.
+Cloud & Web Services coordinates training and updates and maintains the Blink home page.

-Managing Blink and TritonLink content describes how to work with the Campus Web Office to add content to Blink.
+Managing Blink and TritonLink content describes how to work with Cloud & Web Services to add content to Blink.

 Blink aims to be accurate and up to date; easy to read and understand; easy to search and navigate; and oriented to the user’s point of view.

 Blink aims to avoid legalese.
 Policies, procedure documents, notices and other official documents are used as background material, and will be referred to by hyperlink, but will not reside within Blink.